 Memorable Manitobans: Edward Phillip “E. P.” Leacock (1853-1927)

-Born on the Isle of Wright on 28 December 1853, he was the uncle of author and humorist Stephen Leacock, who later immortalized him in the 1942 essay My Remarkable Uncle.
+Born on the Isle of Wight on 28 December 1853, he was the uncle of author and humorist Stephen Leacock, who later immortalized him in the 1942 essay My Remarkable Uncle.
 Educated at the University of Geneva in Switzerland, graduating in 1873, Leacock came to Canada in 1878.
 He acquired some connection with former Manitoba Lieutenant-Governor Alexander Morris and arrived in Winnipeg in June 1879.

 From the beginning, Leacock was a promoter par excellence, a director and officer of the Westbourne and North West Railway Company, Manitoba Drainage Company, and Canadian Pacific Express Company.
 He was also a founding member and secretary of the Selkirk Club.
 He constructed a large 23-room brick home on a river lot in Kildonan.
 The home later became the basis for Marymound School.

 On 5 August 1881, he married Georgina Eliza Vickers, eldest daughter of John J. Vickers of Toronto, and granddaughter of Susanna Moodie.
 They had three children: Thomas Murdoch Leacock (b 1882), Ella Mary Moodie Leacock (b 1884), and Agnes Mary Leacock (b 1886).
 He was a member of the Manitoba Club, Selkirk Club, and Rideau Club (Ottawa).
 In 1883, he published Hudson’s Bay Route: A Lecture.